fastify/example/README.md

 # example

-This repository is a collection of Fastify project that can be used to understand `how-to` archive commons problems and requirements.
+This repository is a collection of Fastify project that can be used to understand `how-to` achieve common problems and requirements.

-Every directory is a stand alone project that you can read to undestand how it works and how it is configured.
+Every directory is a stand alone project that you can read to understand how it works and how it is configured.

 ## Projects